Who Can Snorkel?

 Who Can't or Shouldn't Snorkel?

 Non-swimmers should stay within their comfort zone, standing depth.
 The majority of the coral reef at our spots you will need to swim to get too, however there are small sections of the reef that are in standing depth.
 People with heart, respitory, or any other serious medical conditions also should not snorkel.

 Where Does The Tour Depart From?

-All of our tours meet at the *STAR* near the cruise terminal at the Royal Naval Dockyard, pictured below.
+All of our excursions meet at the *STAR* near the cruise terminal at the Royal Naval Dockyard, pictured below.
 Precise meeting instructions will be included in the email confirmation if you make a booking.